wooorm/parse-english/Readme.md

 Note: This project is **not** an object model for natural languages, or an extensible system for analysing and manipulating natural language, its an algorithm that transforms plain-text natural language into an object model.
 If you need the above-mentioned functionalities, use the following projects.

-* For a pluggable system for analysing and manipulating, see [retext](https://github.com/wooorm/retext "Retext").
+* For a pluggable system for analysing and manipulating natural language, see [retext](https://github.com/wooorm/retext "Retext").
 * For the object model used in parse-english, see [TextOM](https://github.com/wooorm/textom/ "TextOM");

 ## Installation